-Chamomile is a well-known herb that has been used in traditional medicine and as a soothing beverage.
-It is renowned for its ability to promote relaxation.
+An herb that has been extensively used in traditional medicine and as a calming beverage, chamomile is well-known for its ability to promote relaxation.

 Many people enjoy a mug of warm chamomile tea to wind down at the end of the day, but the plant itself is something to be enjoyed as well as it produces pretty foliage and cheerful daisy-like flowers.